alfasoftware/library/README.md

 - Create new connection in SQLyog with libraray database
 - Next step is to create a new project from existing sources in IntelliJ with the library app code downloaded from GitHub.
 - Update the appplication.properties file in IntelliJ to have spring.jpa.hibernate.ddl-auto=**create**
-- run the app
+- Run the app
-- stop and then re-start the app after updating that same line to spring.jpa.hibernate.ddl-auto=**update**
+- Stop and then re-start the app after updating that same line to spring.jpa.hibernate.ddl-auto=**update**
 - Add some ISBN's into your database via postman's api/addbookposting

 ### Front-end
 - The front-end is built using the JavaScript library [React](https://reactjs.org/)